iWriteGigs

 Question #5

-A the difference between the average earnings of adult children and their parents.
+A the difference between the average earnings of husbands and wives.

 B the difference between the average earnings of new workers and experienced workers.